 We will consider all proposals from PTAs that are eligible, and we encourage PTAs to submit applications for any program that you feel serves your campus community and the mission of PTA to support student success by engaging families.

 ACPTA has two annual deadlines for grant proposals, one in the spring and one in the fall.
-Additional proposals will be considered year-round, and will be awarded if funds are available.
-Any proposal turned down because funds are not available can be resubmitted the following year, and will receive priority as long as the submitting PTA remains eligible.
+Any proposal turned down because funds are not available can be resubmitted during the next funding cycle for consideration.

 Applications can be written in English or in Spanish.
 We’re not looking for fancy language or long essays.
 The important thing is to have a clear idea of what you want to do and why that matters to your campus, and to share that in the application.